usdoj-crt/beta-ada/_pages/topics/effective-communication.md

 This will depend on whether the person uses sign language.</td>
 </tr>
 <tr>
-<td>A law firm is emailing a legal document to a client who is blind.</td>
+<th scope="row">A law firm is emailing a legal document to a client who is blind.</th>
 <td>Providing an accessible electronic copy of the document will allow the client to read the draft at home using a screen reader.</td>
 </tr>
 <tr>
-<td>A person who has low vision needs a long document, such as a city government's comprehensive emergency preparedness guide.</td>
+<th scope="row">A person who has low vision needs a long document, such as a city government's comprehensive emergency preparedness guide.</th>
 <td>Providing a large print or accessible electronic copy of the document are possible solutions.</td>
 </tr>
 <tr>
-<td>A patient who uses sign language has a doctor's appointment to discuss a serious diagnosis and its treatment options.</td>
+<th scope="row">A patient who uses sign language has a doctor's appointment to discuss a serious diagnosis and its treatment options.</th>
 <td>A sign language interpreter will generally be needed in this situation.</td>
 </tr>
 </tbody>
 </table>

-To learn more about communication aids and services, check out ADA Requirements:
+To learn more about communication aids and services, check out [ADA Requirements-Effective Communication](https://www.ada.gov/effective-comm.htm).
-Effective Communication.

 ## Choosing Communication Aids and Services